Genovia Art Museum

 Responsive Website Information Architecture Branding

 A responsive website for the Genovia Art Museum.
 This project's aim was to 1.
 Give detailed and updated information in a variety of areas and 2.
 Outline clear and secure processes for ticket purchase and donations.
-The second project completed as part of the Google UX Design course.
-Inspired by The Princess Diaries (2001), the goal of the museum is for it to be a space for celebrating the history of Genovian art as well as a place for the people of Genovia to share and enjoy their work.
+Completed as part of the Google UX Design course and inspired by The Princess Diaries (2001), the goal of the museum is for it to be a space for celebrating the history of Genovian art as well as a place for the people of Genovia to share and enjoy their work.

 Home